casangi/casadocs/docs/tasks/task_plotms.rst

          channels to average together to form one output channel.
-      -  When plotting the *‘channel’* axis, output channel numbers are reindexed 0~nAvgChan, rather than using the average of the channel numbers (channels are integer values).
+      -  When plotting the *‘channel’* axis, output channel numbers are reindexed 0~nAvgChan, rather than using the average of the channel numbers in each bin; channels are integer values.
          The axis label is changed to “Average Channel”.
+When plotting the *‘frequency‘* or *‘velocity‘* axis, the average of the frequency or velocity values n each bin is used for the values.
       -  The plotms Locate tool indicates which channels were averaged together for a point in the plot, e.g.
          “Chan=<7~13>” which may be shown as channel 1 on the plot.
+         The frequency of the point is labelled "Avg Freq" in the Locate output.
       -  see
          `mstransform <../../api/casatasks.rst>`__
          description for channel averaging.